- See the strange rock formations of the 'Serrated Mountain', and learn the hows and whys of the area with the Montserrat audiovisual show

 After a day of serenity, you can expect to float back down to sea level (but we recommend taking the train).

 - Entrance to the Museum of Montserrat

 - Food and drinks

 Cancellations are possible up to 24 hours before your visit date.

 Montserrat is a one-hour drive from Barcelona.
 You can go by car to the top, but the parking there has an extra fee and is often full.
-We therefore advise you to use the free parking at the rack railway and to take the rack railway to the top.
+The best option, if you'd like to enjoy the view on your way to the top, is the cable car (Funicular Aeri De Montserrat).